CECIL FRANKLIN JACKSON ~ May 9, 1936 - March 15, 2010

 The late Cecil Jackson is her dad and it was his dream that finally came true on February 8, 1999 with the opening of the Museum in Montgomery where he served as president of the Hank Williams Memorial Foundation Montgomery until his passing on March 15, 2010.

 It was his life-long dream to build a fitting Memorial Museum to a legendary Country Music Star, Hank Williams.
-His dream came true by great personal sacrifice, perseverance and staying true to himself, while pursuing this personal dream.
+His dream came true by great personal sacrifice, perseverance and staying true to himself.
 Thanks to all who helped with this enormous task of making a country boys dream a reality.

-It houses the most complete collection of Hank Williams' Memorabilia.
-A visit to the Hank Williams Museum in Montgomery is a visit into the past, a past that continues today, the life and times of Hank Williams.
+The Museum houses the most complete collection of Hank Williams' Memorabilia.
+A visit to the Hank Williams Museum in Montgomery is a visit into the past, a past that continues today, the life and times of Hank Williams

 Hank Williams Museum

 $3.00 - Ages 3 - 14